Making agricultural trade fair and supporting small farmers

-More than 800 million people are going hungry around the world, and three quarters of those in urgent need live in rural areas.
+More than 800 million people are going hungry around the world, and three-quarters of those in urgent need live in rural areas.
 Most are small farmers with families.
-The crops that they grow, harvest and sell is often not enough to sustain them.
-To reach the goal of #ZeroHunger by the year 2030, Welthungerhilfe works for sustainable rural development and a fair trade policy.
+The crops that they grow, harvest, and sell are often not enough to sustain them.
+To reach the goal of ZeroHunger by the year 2030, Welthungerhilfe (WHH) works for sustainable rural development and a fair trade policy.

 Trade should narrow the gap between rich and poor

-Small farmers make a new start through help for self-help
+Small farmers make a new start through empowering people to help themselves

 Policies and consumers have the chance to support fair agricultural trade